Saniya2020225/Portfolio/README.md

 - Password Strength Checker
 - Calculator
 - Rock Paper Scissors Game
-- AI Malware Detector System
+- AI Based Malware Detector System

 More projects will be added as I continue my learning journey.

 ## Goals

-- Develop impactful software solutions
+- Develop impactful software solutions with AI and cybersecurity
 - Strengthen problem-solving skills
 - Explore AI-driven applications
 - Collaborate with developers and contribute to the open-source community